Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.uima.XMIExport.md

 ## Synopsis

-Writes the corpus in XMI format using the AlvisNLP/ML proxy typesystem.
+Writes the corpus in XMI format using the AlvisNLP proxy typesystem.

 **This module is experimental.**

 ## Description

-*XMIExport*writes a file for each document in <a href="#outDir" class="param">outDir</a> in the XMI format using the AlvisNLP/ML proxy typesystem.
+*XMIExport*writes a file for each document in <a href="#outDir" class="param">outDir</a> in the XMI format using the AlvisNLP proxy typesystem.

 Files written by this module can be read by <a href="../module/XMIImport" class="module">XMIImport</a>